MarkC11235/LII/README.md

     - Allow the operation to be define between any type, not just between the same type
 4. Expand the standard library
 5. Remake and reintegrate the jit compiler
+6. Make it so that SDL2 isn't required to build the compiler and interpreter
+    - Maybe make it more of a plugin

 ## Standard Library Functions